aws-powertools/powertools-lambda-python/docs/quickstart.md

 !!! tip
     If you'd like to learn how python decorators work under the hood, you can follow [Real Python](https://realpython.com/primer-on-python-decorators/)'s article.
 ## Structured Logging

+Over time, you realize that searching logs as text results in poor observability, it's hard to create metrics from, enumerate common exceptions, etc.

-In the next step, you decided to propose production quality logging capabilities to your Lambda code.
+Then, you decided to propose production quality logging capabilities to your Lambda code.
+You found out that by having logs as `JSON` you can [structure them](https://docs.aws.amazon.com/lambda/latest/operatorguide/parse-logs.html), so that you can use any Log Analytics tool out there to quickly analyze them.

-We want our log event to be in a JSON format.
-Also, You follow [structured logging approach](https://docs.aws.amazon.com/lambda/latest/operatorguide/parse-logs.html).
-In a result, we expect easy to search, consistent logs containing enough context and data to analyse the status of our system.
+This helps not only in searching, but produces consistent logs containing enough context and data to ask arbitrary questions on the status of your system.
 We can take advantage of CloudWatch Logs and Cloudwatch Insight for this purpose.

+### Logs as JSON with pythonjsonlogger

-The first option could be to use a python logger in combination with the `pythonjsonlogger` library for simple structured logging.
+The first option could be to use the standard Python Logger, and use a specialized library like `pythonjsonlogger` to create a JSON Formatter.

 === "app.py"